mkuthan/mkuthan.github.io/source/_posts/2015-03-01-spark-unit-testing.markdown

 To be strict, Spark supports rather lightweight integration testing, not unit testing, IMHO.
 But still it is much more convenient to test transformation logic locally, than deploying all parts on YARN.

-There is a pull request [Add Kafka real unit test #1751](https://github.com/apache/spark/pull/1751) that adds "unit tests" support for Apache Kafka streams.
+There is a pull request [SPARK-1751](https://github.com/apache/spark/pull/1751) that adds "unit tests" support for Apache Kafka streams.
 Should we follow that way?
-Embedded ZooKeeper, embedded Apache Kafka are needed, the test fixture is complex and cumbersome.
+Embedded ZooKeeper and embedded Apache Kafka are needed, the test fixture is complex and cumbersome.
 Perhaps tests would be fragile and hard to maintain.
 This approach makes sense for Spark core team, they want to test Spark and Kafka integration.

 ## What should be tested?